Life and works

 At some moment, probably around 1988, the daily supervision of the garden was taken over by Jon Morgan, while Colin Soudain continued working in the garden and in the souvenir shop.

-In 2012 the garden did not open for the new summer season, because of Soudain's health problems and in january 2014 the property was offered for sale.
-Meanwhile it has been bought by a private party.
+In 2012 however the garden did not open for the new summer season, because of Soudain's health problems and in January 2014 the property was offered for sale.

 Soudain passed away March 1, 2014.